DaveMielke/NBP/b2g/doc/UserInterface/Navigation/clipboard.rst

 `Text Selection`_).

 To cut text to the clipboard, press Space+Dot8+x (dots 1346).
-This can only be done within an input area.
-If text hasn't been selected then all of the text is cut.
-If text has been selected then just that text is cut.
+This can only be done within an input area. |if cursor| all of the text is cut. |if selection| just that text is cut.

 To paste text from the clipboard, press Space+Dot8+v (dots 1236).
-This can only be done within an input area.
-If text hasn't been selected then the pasted text is inserted just to the left of the cursor.
-If text has been selected then the pasted text replaces the selected text.
+This can only be done within an input area. |if cursor| the pasted text is inserted just to the left of the cursor. |if selection| the pasted text replaces the selected text.